rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 	* **Mark Begin** adds an arrow pointing down next to the line, at the start of the code that is possible to collapse or expand.
 	* **Mark Begin and End** adds arrows at the beginning and end of  collapsible or expandable code.

-6. **Soft Wrap** allows long lines to wrap so they're entirely in view without side-scrolling.
+6. **Soft Wrap** allows long lines to wrap so they are entirely in view without side-scrolling.

 7. **Full Line Selection** determines how RokPad handles selections.